Pelagicore/facelift/README.md

 # Requirements

 This is a list of requirements which have been taken into account when designing this component:
- - Interfaces are defined using the QFace IDL
+ - Interfaces are defined using the QFace IDL.
+Using an IDL ensures that the exposed interface is the same, regardless of the language used to implement the interface.
  - Interfaces can be implemented in C++
  - Interfaces can be implemented in QML/JS
  - C++ interface implementations should be clean from any hack required by the interfacing to QML (no wrapping of data into QVariant, no need to implement a QAbstractItemModel, no use of integer instead of enum, etc...)